cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 - S must learn nothing about the R's input.
 - R must learn nothing about the S's private key.

+Lastly, as a verifiable function, we require R to be able to verify that S used its private key k associated with public Y (=kG) to perfrom the OPRF computation.
+Specifically, R must only finish the protocol if S provides a valid proof, and S must not be able to participate in the protocol without using its known public key.

 # Elliptic Curve VOPRF Protocol {#protocol}

 In this section we describe the ECVOPRF protocol.
-Let G be an elliptic curve group over base field F, of order p, with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto G and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
+Let G be an elliptic curve group over base field F, of order p, with two distinct hash functions H_1, H_2, and H_3, where H_1 maps arbitrary input onto G and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
 Let L be the security parameter.
 Let k be the signer's secret key, and Y = kG be its corresponding public key.
 Let x be the requestor's input to